kdave/btrfs-progs/Documentation/Trim.rst

 relocate the data, however this leads to unexpected performance drop.
 Running trim periodically could prevent that too.

-When a filesystem is created by ``mkfs.btrfs`` and is capable of trim, then it's by default performed on all devices.
+When a filesystem is created by :doc:`mkfs.btrfs(8)<mkfs.btrfs>` and is capable of trim, then it's by default performed on all devices.